gassergalalali/MO-CCI-Website/professional_development.md

 prepare future company leaders.

-As an industry-funded entity, MO-CCI will be composed of both Contractors and Owners in Missouri.
+As an industry-funded entity, MO-CCI will be composed of both Contractor side (i.e. contractors, sub-contractors, suppliers, ...) and Owner side in Missouri.
 As such, this which will create an interactive forum to enhance mutual collaboration on future projects.